formicary/remoterun/README.md

  + javax.net.ssl.trustStoreType - JKS (Java Key Store) or PKCS12, defaults to JKS
  + javax.net.ssl.trustStorePassword - keystore password, defaults to "123456"

-## Running the examples
+## Running the example server

-A recommended way to get started with remoterun is to run the example then have a look at examples/src/main/java/net/formicary/remoterun/examples/FileServer.java to adapt for use in your application.
 There is a bundled example command line interface service in net.formicary.remoterun.examples.Server.
 To run it:

 + Generate SSL certificates by running ssl/certs.sh